mesoform/postgres-replication/README.md

 root@testapp:~# docker exec -it ab1cdef23g4h pg_dumpall -U testuser > /backups/dump-testapp_db_data.sql
 ```

-2) Deploy a new PostgreSQL v13 database (with the same database name and username) on an empty volume which will be used to import the data dump taken on the database to be upgraded (the volume containing the data dump also needs to be shared):
+2) Deploy a new PostgreSQL v13 database (with the same database name and username) on an empty volume which will be used to import the data dump taken on the database to be upgraded:

 ```
 root@testapp:~/testapp$ cat docker-compose.pg13.yml